kenellysra/rentingdublin/README.md

 # Renting Dublin

-This project contain the following files:
+This project contains the following files:

 schooletl.py: it is an scraper of SchoolDays.ie to extract data from secondary schools in Dublin (http://www.schooldays.ie/articles/secondary-Schools-in-Ireland-by-County) schoolcleaning.R: perform some cleaning on data collect from schooletl.py script